RGLab/bioconductor_docker_cytoverse/README.md

 * openCyto: [GitHub](https://github.com/RGLab/openCyto), [Bioconductor](https://www.bioconductor.org/packages/devel/bioc/html/openCyto.html)
 * CytoML: [GitHub](https://github.com/RGLab/CytoML), [Bioconductor](https://www.bioconductor.org/packages/devel/bioc/html/CytoML.html)

 This is provided as an option to make it easier for users of all platforms to use the packages for analysis of cytometry data without needing to worry about dependencies or platform-dependent aspects of installation.
-It will also be continuously updated to the newest versions of the packages, allowing users to stay up to date with a single `docker pull`.
+It will also be continuously updated to the newest versions of the packages, allowing users to stay up to date with a single `docker pull` command.

+`rglab/cytoverse:devel` will be automatically built off of `biconductor/bioconductor_docker:devel`, using the most up-to-date development branches of the Cytoverse packages.

+`rglab/cytoverse:RELEASE_X_Y` (where `X` and `Y` are major and minor Bioconductor release version numbers) are built on the corresponding `bioconductor/bioconductor_docker:RELEASE_X_Y` using the corresponding release branches of the Cytoverse packages.

 ## Usage